1. Contact addresses

 13.3 Scheduling

 We use services from specialized third parties to schedule appointments online, for example for meetings.
-In addition to this privacy policy, any directly visible terms of the services used, such as terms of use or privacy policies, also apply.
+In addition to this privacy policy, any directly visible conditions of the services used, such as terms of use or privacy policies, also apply.

-13.4 Map material
+13.4 Map Material

-We use third-party services to embed maps into our website.
+We use services from third parties to embed maps into our website.

 OpenStreetMap (OSM): map service; provider: OpenStreetMap Foundation (United Kingdom); data protection information: privacy policy.